-We have found an eclectic collection of old styles, ranging from the minimalist mid-century modern styles to the living room chairs with bold colors and patterns… right to the curved seats with retro flair and the wicker swings that people used to hang around in.
+We have found an eclectic collection of old styles, ranging from the minimalist mid-century modern styles to the living room chairs with bold colors and patterns… right to the curved seats with retro flair, and the old-school wicker swings that people used to hang around in.

 Translucent smoke-colored plastic Chromcraft dining set with rounded space-age chairs (1969)

 Shiny red vintage patent leather chairs around a circular dining table (1965)

 Molded plastic breakfast chairs & legless rattan chair swing (1962)